uc-cdis/dcf-dataservice/README.md

 ## Configuration
 ### AWS bucket replication
 At this version, the script is supporting replicating the data using both aws cli and streaming from gdcapi.
 If object storage classes are Glacier or Infrequent access standard they are replicated by streaming from gdc api; otherwise they are directly replicated using aws cli.
 There are two modes for running the replicating process: multiple processes and multiple threads.
 Each process/thread will handle one file at a time.
-Mutiple processes, recommended for multiple-core VMs, can utilize much better bandwidth than multiple thread.
+Multiple processes, recommended for multiple-core VMs, can utilize much better bandwidth than multiple thread.

 ```
 {